apache/nuttx-apps/examples/README.txt

   This directory contains another simple test of a subset of the NX APIs defined in include/nuttx/nx/nx.h.
-This text focuses on text displays on the dispaly background combined with pop-up displays over the text.
+This text focuses on text displays on the display background combined with pop-up displays over the text.
   The text display will continue to update while the pop-up is visible.

   NOTE:  This example will *only* work with FB drivers and with LCD